cybertraining-dsc/sp21-599-359/project/index.md

 * The model training, evaluation and prediction step took 7 minutes and 45 seconds.

-### 4.4 Findings
+### 4.4.
+Findings

-The correlation coefficient (R^2) values obtained during training and evaluation were considerably low (< 0.1), as such predictions for molecular activity were also significantly off.
-No meaningful predictions were obtained from the model.
+The correlation coefficient (R^2) values obtained during training and evaluation were considerably low (< 0.1), as such predictions for molecular activity were also significantly off target from the actual activity measures.
+The predictions were thus unreliable.

 ## 5. Discussion

 An overwhelming proportion of the data elements provided through the datasets were zeros (0)s, indicating that no frequencies of the molecular substructures/features were present in the molecules represented by particular rows of data elements.
 This disproportionate representation of absent molecular substructure frequencies, versus the significantly lower instances where there were frequencies appears to have had an effect of dampening the learning of the fully connected neural network.

 This supports approaches that advocated for the use of convolutional neural networks [^12], [^15] as auxiliary components to help focus learning on pertinent substructures.
-While the planning phase of this project had incorporated inclusion of such, the investigator ran out of time to implement an ensemble network that would include the suggestion.
+While the planning phase of this project had incorporated inclusion of such, the investigator ran out of time to implement an ensemble network that would include the suggestions.

-Apart from employing convolutions, other preprocessing approaches for rescaling, and normalizing, the data features and activations [^17] may have helped the learning, and subsequently the predictions made.
+Apart from employing convolutions, other preprocessing approaches for rescaling, and normalizing, the data features and activations [^17] could have helped the learning, and subsequently the predictions made.
+This reinforces the fact that deep learning models, as is true with other machine learning approaches, rely deeply on the quality of data fed into them.

 ## 6. Conclusion